 How do you buy an apartment in Paris while still living abroad?

-A property hunter manages the complete search remotely: defining criteria, filmed viewings with technical reports, co-ownership analysis, negotiation.
-The buyer only travels to validate the final property and sign the preliminary agreement.
+A property hunter runs the whole search remotely: setting the criteria, filmed viewings with technical reports, co-ownership analysis, negotiation.
+The buyer travels only to confirm the final property and sign the preliminary agreement.
 At Home Select, 30% of our clients are expatriates or non-residents.
-Catherine Ziegler regularly supports clients returning from expatriation.
+Catherine Ziegler regularly assists clients returning from abroad.

 Is getting a mortgage more difficult for an expatriate returning to France?